mckjoe/Work-Space-Sketches/README.md

 2:29 - At this point I'm still working on my mobile views in sketch, but am adding this to my readme so I can make a commit.
 I have 3 more views left for mobile then I'll get to start with tablet and desktop.

 3:34 - I am now done with all of my mobile views and with adding prototyping to all of them.
 Now onto tablet homepage and then desktop homepage.

+4:00 - I just finished doing the layouts for the tablet and desktop versions.
+I am now done with the layout portion for today and will now go back and tidy things up and get screen shots of my views for my README.